 Converts an Audit Trail Log to a readable format and prints it on stdio.
-LogName defaults to "snmpm\log".
+LogName defaults to "snmpm_log".
 LogFile defaults to "snmpm.log".

 The Block argument indicates if the log should be blocked during conversion.
-This could be usefull when converting large logs (when otherwise the log could wrap during conversion).
+This could be useful when converting large logs (when otherwise the log could wrap during conversion).
 Defaults to true.

-See snmp:log\to\io for more info.
+See snmp:log_to_io for more info.